rbardaji/rbardaji.github.io/README.md

         - C
         - C++
 - Field engineer
-    - Notable Archivement: Responsible for the installation, maintenance, and repair of the Ionospheric Transmitter and related equipment at the Spanish Antarctic Base Juan Carlos I.
+    - Notable Archivement: Responsible for the installation, maintenance, and repair of the Ionospheric Transmitter and related equipment at the <a href="https://goo.gl/maps/YZjg64aatt1LY4Be7" target="_blank">Spanish Antarctic Base Juan Carlos I</a>.
 - Matlab instructor
     - Notable Archivement: Successfully instructed an elective course in Matlab for second and third-year students in Electronic and Telecommunications Engineering at La Salle.